mnussbaum/base16-builder-ansible/README.md

 ## To do

 * Installation instructions
-  * distribute as a ansible-galaxy role
+  * Distribute as a ansible-galaxy role
-  * use their travis integration
+  * Use the ansible-galaxy travis integration
-  * add metadata back
-  * Add min. ansible version
 * Parallelize git pulls
 * Make the tests use fixtures instead of actually cloning repos